MyoInteract: A Framework for Fast Prototyping of Biomechanical HCI Tasks using Reinforcement Learning: Introduction

-We present \textit{MyoInteract}, a framework designed to address three design goals: reducing the gulf of execution, reducing the gulf of evaluation, and collapsing the temporal barrier of biomechanical user simulations. \textit{MyoInteract} leverages GPU-accelerated physics to reduce training times from days to minutes, while preserving biomechanically plausible movement patterns.
-We combine this speed with a graphical interface (Figure~\ref{fig:teaser}) that allows users to configure tasks and parameters without extensive coding or RL expertise, and a real-time logging and visualisation suite that provides immediate and comprehensive insights into learned user behaviour.
-By reducing the feedback loop time by up to 98\%, \textit{MyoInteract} for the first time shifts biomechanical simulation into an interactive, iterative design activity.
+We present \textit{MyoInteract}, a framework designed to address three design goals: reducing the gulf of execution, reducing the gulf of evaluation, and collapsing the temporal barrier of biomechanical user simulations. \textit{MyoInteract} leverages MuJoCo-MJX~\cite{ mujoco_mjx}, a GPU-accelerated implementation of the MuJoCo physics engine~\cite{todorov_mujoco_12} based on the JAX framework~\cite{jax2018github} that for the first time enables training and running simulations entirely on the GPU.
+Utilizing this JAX-based parallelization and acceleration, we re-implement movement-based interaction tasks, focusing on sequential target acquisition and selection tasks, for which biomechanical RL simulations have been extensively validated~\cite{fischer2021reinforcement, ikkala_breathing_2022, moon_real-time_2024, fischer_sim2vr_2024, miazga2025increasing}.
+This reduces the training time by up to 98\% from days to minutes while preserving biomechanically plausible movement patterns.
+In addition, \textit{MyoInteract} offers a graphical interface (Figure~\ref{fig:teaser}) that allows users to configure tasks and parameters without extensive coding or RL expertise.
+Finally, it provides several HCI-relevant metrics that surface immediate and comprehensive insights into learned behavior during training.
+We report on a hands-on workshop with 12 HCI researchers and practitioners.
+We find that by collapsing the time and expertise barriers, \textit{MyoInteract} transforms a days-long expert endeavor into an accessible, hour-scale workflow, shifting biomechanical simulation into an interactive, iterative activity for the first time.